neuronsimulator/nrn/programming/math/vector.rst

         local step method but will use it for multiple threads.
 It is therefore a good idea to supply it if possible.

+        Prior to version 7.7, the record methode returned 1.0 .

     .. warning::
         record/play behavior is reasonable but surprising if :data:`dt` is greater than ``Dt``.
 Things work best if ``Dt`` happens to be a multiple of :data:`dt`.
 All combinations